ImbalanceGaming/imbalance-gaming-laravel/README.md

 See the link in the resources section for more info.

+## Apache Config File
+See the apache example folder for info on setting up apache .conf files.

+Note the rewrite options used in these files, these are important and the site wont work properly without them.
+The aim of these rewrite rules is to allow the Authorization header to be picked up by apache, this header is used
+for the token based authO system.

 ## Useful commands
 * **_php artisan cache:clear_** clears cache of app.
 * **_php artisan routes_** shows apps current routes.